hossein1376/YummyFingerFood/readme.md

 ## Notice

-The website is almost fully localized into Persian using I18N and verbose_name.
+The website is almost fully localized into Persian using I18N and verbose_name and it uses Jalali (Iranian) callander.
 This is intended for end users.
 Everything back-end was kept in English and the naming is, I believe, fairly straightforward.
 I'm planning to do an English version of the Website in future.